DhananjayPorwal/Resume/README.md

 • HTML5 <br />

 ## Volunteer Experience:
-As part of ARPAN – a CSR (Corporate Social Responsibility) initiative by Infosys Limited, Chandigarh, I voluntarily worked to educate the less privileged students of the society, enabling them to make use of their rights.
+As part of ARPAN – a CSR (Corporate Social Responsibility) initiative by Infosys Limited, Chandigarh, I voluntarily worked to enable the less privileged students of the society, by providing them education.